MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-read-xdf.md

 The maximum size of a data frame that will be read in, measured by the number of rows times the number of columns.
-If the numer of rows times the number of columns being extracted from the “.xdf” file exceeds this, a warning will be reported and a smaller number of rows will be read in than requested.
+If the number of rows times the number of columns being extracted from the “.xdf” file exceeds this, a warning will be reported and a smaller number of rows will be read in than requested.
 If max_rows_by_columns is set to be too large, you may experience problems from loading a huge data frame into memory.
 To